Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 A Soul that freezes time in an area, and damages everything not frozen.

 Items that lets you use Glamorous or Harmonized versions of their souls outside their normal branches.

+For next devlog:

+*"A glass canister filled with wispy, pink vapour.
+The label reads, 'Once the fluorescent tubes' buzzing becomes unbearable, break immediately and inhale contents.
+May induce ego death.'"*

+- Saints' Breath description

+The dungeon branch that is currently known as the "Roseic Circus" will be *merged* with Faith's End, and will be made accessible only through the inhalation of the mysterious psychedelic toxin already used by some of the game's enemies - Saints' Breath.
+This should encourage the player to clear a few rooms, toke some of "that sweet pink stuff", and then *retrace their steps* as they now have a new series of hallucinatory creatures to fend off in these normally deserted rooms, with appropriate psychic-themed loot.

+I'm really excited about this plan and the progress done this week, and I look forward to deepening this concept!